 But this isn't just a list of ideas.
 We have rounded up the 75 best recipes from food bloggers around the world to help give you the jump start you deserve!
 All these recipes are gluten, dairy, and refined sugar-free.
 But they are big on flavor and full of nutrients.
 So let's get started with our favorite easy ways to eat more vegetables.

 Carbs often get a bad rap but increasing nutrient-dense fruits and vegetables is always a good idea.
 Zucchini, carrots, sweet potatoes, and even beets all make hearty vegetable noodles.
 Try cold cucumber noodles for a refreshing summer dish.

 Zucchini and summer squash make a great substitute for lasagna noodles.
 While spaghetti squash is an excellent substitute for rice noodles.

 We use this foolproof method for preparing spaghetti squash and then add our own sauces.

-Here are five impressive ways to amp your Italian cooking repertoire:
+Here are five impressive ways to amp up your Italian cooking repertoire:

 Thinking beyond Italian, here are our favorite vegetable noodle dishes from around the world: